-- Completion of 60 semester units or 90 guarter units that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University. - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education Breadth Requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0. - Earn a grade of "C" or better in all courses required for the major or area of emphasis.

-- 1. Analyze psychological data, Information, and theories. - 2.
-Articulate similarities and differences in human behavior among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues as they relate to human behavior. - 3.
-Apply psychological principles to the development of interpersonal, occupational and social skills and life-long personal growth. - Demonstrate respect for the psychological differences in opinions, feelings and values of others in one's interactions. - Draw reasonable conclusions in relation to human behavior from the data/information/theories.
+- 1. Analyze psychological data, Information, and theories. - Articulate similarities and differences in human behavior among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues as they relate to human behavior. - 3.
+Apply psychological principles to the development of interpersonal, occupational and social skills and life-long personal growth. - 4.
+Demonstrate respect for the psychological differences in opinions, feelings and values of others in one's interactions. - Draw reasonable conclusions in relation to human behavior from the data/information/theories.

-REQUIRE D COURSES UNITS
+REQUIRE COURSES UNITS

-PSYCH 1A
+PSYCH 1A General Psychology 3

-PSYCH 7 Research Methods in Psychology
+PSYCH 7 Research Methods in Psychology 3

-PSYCH 6 Introduction To Statistics in Social and Behavioral Science OF
+PSYCH 6 Introduction To Statistics in Social and Behavioral Science C PR 4

 STAT 1 Introduction To Statistical Methods 4

-List A: Co mplete 4-5 units from the following:
+List A: Con nplete 4-5 units from the following:

-BIOL 1 Principles of Biology 4
+BIOL 1 Principles of Biology

-BIOL 4 Human Anatomy
+BIOL 4 Human Anatomy 4

-BIOL 10L General Biology
+BIOL 10L General Biology 4

 BIOL 15 Bioscience 4

-BIOL 24L Human Biology with Laboratory 4
+BIOL 24L Human Biology with Laboratory

 BIOL 10 General Biology AND

-BIOL 11 General Biology Laboratory
+BIOL 11 General Biology Laboratory 1

-List R: Co mplete one course from the following:
+List B: Cor ENGL 1B ENGL 1C nplete one course from the following: Critical Thinking and Writing About Literature Critical Thinking/Advanced Composition

-ENGL1B Critical Thinking and Writing About Literature 3
+PHIL 12 Critical Thinking

-ENGL1C Critical Thinking/Advanced Composition

-·

-mplete one course from the following:
+List C: Cor nplete one course from the following:

-COUNS 33
+COUNS 33 Personal and Social Adjustment 3

-PSYCH 12 Human Sexuality
+PSYCH 12 Human Sexuality 3

-PSYCH 22 Social Psychology
+PSYCH 22 Social Psychology 3

-PSYCH 33 Personal and Social Adjustment
+PSYCH 33 Personal and Social Adjustment.
+3

 PSYCH 41 Lifespan Development 3

-Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the CSU GE-B or IGETC (CSU version), all courses in the major with "C" or better or "P" (pass) grades, and achieve a minimum transferable cumulative GPA of 2.0
+Students earning an AA-T/AS-T degree must complete 60 semester units of coursework eligible for transfer to the CSU including the CSU GE-B or IGETC (CSU version), all courses in the major with "C" or better or "P" (pass) grades, and achieve a minimum transferable cumulative GPA of 2.0.